 When home buyers begin the house hunting process, they often don’t realize just how many steps it entails.
-From securing a loan to finding a property you love to negotiating the purchase, it can feel like the process will never end.
+From securing a home loan, to finding a property you love, to negotiating the purchase, it can feel like the process will never end.
 Luckily, if you’ve made it to the offer stage, the finish line is finally within reach.

-Together, with your agent, you can bid competitively on your dream home and hopefully seal the deal.
-But in order to improve your chances of getting a house with multiple offers, your offer needs to be as strong as possible, and may call for an escalation clause.
-Here are some things to consider as we draw up your contract.
+Together, with your agent, you can bid competitively on the home you desire and hopefully seal the deal.
+In order to improve your chances of getting a house with multiple offers, your offer needs to be as strong as possible, and may call for an escalation clause.
+What is an escalation clause?
+Well keep reading to find out, as well as some other factors to consider as we draw up your contract.

 UNDERSTANDING WHAT AN OFFER CONTAINS